Leo-Simpson/c-lasso/benchmark/README.md

 We use the `random_data` function in c-lasso to generate X and y.
 We use the standard `zeroSum` constraint.
 We vary the number of samples n and dimensionionality d of the problems.
 The regularization parameter is set to &lambda; values...

 ## Results

+The running times of the micro-benchmark has been computed using Python 3.9.1 on a laptop `MacBook Air`, operating on macOS high Sierra with the processor `1,8 GHz Intel Core i5`, with memory of `8 Go 1600 MHz DDR3`.

 #### R1